emusat2021/Inspiring-Furniture/README.md

     - Set automatic deploment: Go to the deploy tab in Heroku and scroll down to **Aotmatic deployments**.
 Click on **Enable Automatic Deploys**.
 By **Manual deploy** click on **Deploy Branch**.
 Heroku will receive the code from Github and host the app using the required packages.
 Click on **Open app** in the right corner of your Heroku account.
 The app wil open and the live link is available from the address bar.
+5. Heroku was replaced with Render.
+Please see info about all updates and instructions [here](DEPLOYMENT-RENDER.md).

 #### Hosting static and media files with AWS
 The static and media files are hosted in the AWS S3 Bucket.
 To host them you will need an account and create an S3 bucket and set a group, policy and user in the IAM environment.